-PolicyGenius does not sell their own coverage, but they allow you to compare rates from up to 25 providers at once.
+PolicyGenius does not sell their own coverage, but they allow you to simultaneously compare rates from up to 25 providers.
 The platform is an independent way to search for cheap term life insurance policies that match your needs.

 Once you provide your information on the platform, they run it through their algorithm to find the best possible policies.
 If you choose one of the selected options, PolicyGenius earns a commission from the selected insurer.

 This costs you nothing and is simply another method for life insurance companies to market their product without an increased cost.

 PolicyGenius only works with highly rated insurers and doesn’t sell your information.
 The platform claims you can receive rates within five minutes of providing information.

 If you want a quick way to compare rates from multiple insurers, PolicyGenius is worth considering.
 The platform also lets you compare rates on health insurance, renter’s insurance, and more.